cametized/cametized/README.md

 ###

 <p align="center">Hey!
-I'm Cametized and I make shitty programs on the Internet, including but not limited to websites too.</p>
+I'm Cametized and I make semi-generic programs on the Internet, and I have an affinity to making my own community content for games such as Minecraft and Steam Workshop Contributions!</p>

 ###
 <div align="center">